dcchambers/library/README.md

 to reviews are included if I have reviewed them.
 These are all of the physical books that I own, or at least the ones I care enough about to categorize and keep track of.
 I take advantage of the library and eBooks quite a bit as well.
-Some day I may attempt to list those as well.
+Some day I may attempt to list those too.

 *Compiling and sorting this is a work-in-progress.*